samuelrivas/moka/README.md

  * Moka needs the module under test source code, so it must have been compiled with `debug_info`
+ * It is easier to copule tests with internal implementation details
  * Mocking dynamic calls is not straight forward (Moka cannot do it in its current state), so calls like `Module:Function(...)` will still call the original dependency